Getting Started with Benchling Apps

 Adding an app to a team

-Once an app is added to the organization, team or org admins can also add apps to teams, which will similarly give that app access to the projects team members have access to.
+Apps can also be added to teams, which will similarly give that app access to the projects team members have access to.
 This can be useful when managing several apps together (“Automation Apps”), or for apps that are specific to a certain team (“Developer Team”):

 For instance, I might want several apps to be granted access together under “Automation Apps”, which might be a collection of apps used to automate interactions with systems throughout your organization that all need similar levels of access to projects and data.